 There are two Assistive Technology workstations in Randall Library located on the first floor in the Learning Commons near study room 1001S7 (map of first floor).
 These stations are available for any UNCW student, faculty, or staff member wishing to use the equipment and no appointments are needed.
-The tables are motorized for height adjustment.
+The tables are height adjustable.

-The following equipment is available at the Assistive Technology Workstation:
+The following equipment is available at the Assistive Technology Workstations:

 - Read & Write Gold